Benny0101/Just-To-Do-It/README.md

 Write what you are currently working on here:

 Ben: Working out which database to use and how to add stuff to the database

+Ben: Added Drawable box and line files which can be used in the UI.
+Use them by adding a text view and setting the background src to drawable/'the item you want'.

 Michael: Google Authentication